dominiccoey/essays/elbo/index.md

 ## Applications
 ### Machine Learning
 #### Variational Autoencoders
-We specify an encoder (which turns the data $x$ into a latent variable $z$) and a decoder (the reverse operation), each of which have unknown parameters we estimate by maximizing the ELBO.
+In a variational autoencoder (VAE) we specify an encoder (which turns the data $x$ into a latent variable $z$) and a decoder (the reverse operation), each of which have unknown parameters we estimate by maximizing the ELBO.
 - **Encoder**, $x \to z$: The latent variable $Z$ is $N(0,I)$, and $X \mid Z = z$ is $N(\mu(z;\theta), \Sigma(z;\theta))$.
 The $\mu, \Sigma$ functions are neural networks, so this is a rich class of distributions which could adequately model, e.g., complex high-dimensional image data.
 - **Decoder**, $z \to x$: We model $q_\phi(z \mid x)$ as $N(m(x;\theta), V(x;\theta))$ for some neural networks $m,V$ for the conditional mean and variance.